Hizb ut-Tahrir Britain: Significance

-Unlike many other countries, the United Kingdom does not ban Hizb ut-Tahrir, making the country "vital" and "nerve center" for the global HT movement, according to some (ex-member Ed Husain and Centre for Social Cohesion).
+Unlike many other countries, the United Kingdom has historically not banned Hizb ut-Tahrir, making the country "vital" and "nerve center" for the global HT movement, according to some (ex-member Ed Husain and Centre for Social Cohesion).
 The UK gives HT "access to the global media", provides a "fertile recruiting ground at mosques and universities" and a location for the production of its leaflets and books for global distribution.
 According to Zeyon Baran, HT's "London-based headquarters oversees HT activities in Muslim countries," and the global party's "supreme legislative body" (kiedat), is located in London and surrounding cities of high Muslim concentration -- "Birmingham, Bradford and Sheffield".
 An HT Media Pack denies this, stating that the party's leadership and the "main area" of its "political work" is in the Muslim world and that it is "untrue" that UK branch is among HT's "most important", or that Britain "serves as the base for much of HT's leadership".

 In at least one HT text the UK is also known as the land of the "arch enemies of Islam".
 Abdul Qadeem Zallum, HT global leader from 1977 to 2003, writes: